CBATeam/CBA_A3/utils/CBA_README.txt

 * You should always install the @CBA mod folder by copying it to your ArmA II installation folder.

-* If you have a "merged", Combined Operations installation with both the old ArmA II content and the new Arrowhead expansion, you're done - you only need the @CBA mod folder.
+* If you have a "merged" or "seperate", Combined Operations installation with both the old ArmA II content and the new Arrowhead expansion, you're done - you only need the @CBA mod folder.

-* If you have a standalone Operation Arrowhead installation, you need both the @CBA and the @CBA_OA folders loaded.
+* If you only have a standalone Operation Arrowhead installation, you need both the @CBA and the @CBA_OA folders loaded.

 * If you only have the older ArmA II installed, you need both the @CBA and the